-Net change in fund balances - total governmental funds \$ (265,060) Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds \$ 750,058 Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Depreciation expense.
-(96,694) Net effect of reporting capital assets (96,694) Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
-Net change in compensated absences accrual.
-Net change in deferred outflow/(inflow) of resources related to other postemployment benefits.
-Net change in net other postemployment benefits liability.
-(6,871) 134,086 (298,431) Net effect of recording long-term liabilities.
-(171,216) Change in net position of governmental activities. \$ (532,970)
+Capital outlay 1,993,800 (646,767) Net effect of reporting capital assets 1,347,033 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the financial resources of governmental funds.
+Neither transaction has any effect on net position.
+Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are unavailable and amortized in the Statement of Activities.
+Principal payments on capital leases.
+Capital lease financing.
+402,210 (1,950,500) 44.549.000 Net effect of reporting long-term debt Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+Net change in compensated absences accrual 477 (385,564) (1,548,290) Net change in net other postemployment benefits liability 210,196 Net effect of recording long-term liabilities - (174,891) Change in net position of governmental activities \$ 373,910